Engineering Hubbard models with gated two-dimensional moir\'e systems: Introduction

 \section{Introduction}

 Lattice models provide a fundamental framework for understanding the physics of strongly correlated quantum many-body systems.
 However, exact solutions to these models are rarely available, motivating experimental efforts to construct quantum simulators that can directly emulate lattice Hamiltonians.
 A prime example has been with neutral atoms in optical lattices~\cite{Xu_Nature2025}.
 Traditionally, model engineering has been challenging in condensed matter.
 However, recent advances in two-dimensional materials have presented exciting new opportunities.
 A promising platform for such simulations involves stacking and twisting multiple layers of two-dimensional (2D) materials.
 When confined in two dimensions, electron kinetic energy is suppressed and the electron-electron interaction is enhanced owing to the reduced screening effects from other electrons.
-The interaction strength can be tuned by adjusting the twist angle~\cite{Wu_PRL2018} and the surrounding dielectric environment~\cite{Rosner_PRB2015,Loon_NPJ2023}.
-Often metallic gates are present in these systems to tune carrier density, and the gate separation offers additional control over both the range and magnitude of interactions.
+In the presence of a moiré potential, the electron kinetic energy is further suppressed.
+The relative interaction strength can be flexibly tuned by adjusting the twist angle~\cite{Wu_PRL2018} and the surrounding dielectric environment~\cite{Rosner_PRB2015,Loon_NPJ2023}.
+Often metallic gates are present in these systems to tune carrier density, and the gate separation offers additional control over both the range and magnitude of interactions~\cite{Yang_PRB2025,Valenti_PRL2025}.

 Realizing lattice models with the 2D materials platform has received much recent attention.
 Various lattice models, such as the triangular~\cite{Wu_PRL2018}, honeycomb, and kagome lattices~\cite{Angeli_PNAS2021}, have been theoretically proposed to be realizable using heterobilayers or homobilayers of transition metal dichalcogenides (TMDs).
-More recently, the simulation of the square lattice model has also been proposed by twisting 2D materials with rectangular unit cells~\cite{Xu_Arxiv2024}.
+More recently, the simulation of the square lattice models has been proposed in twisted bilayer $\text{FeSe}$~\cite{Eugenio_SciPostPhys2023}, $\text{GeX}/\mathrm{SnX} \mathrm{(X}=\mathrm{S,Se)}$~\cite{Xu_Arxiv2024}, carbon allotrope $\text{C}_{568}$~\cite{Kariyado_PRB2025}, and more general homobilayers~\cite{Eugenio_PRL2025}.
 Experimental realization of the triangular lattice model has been achieved by stacking a monolayer of $\mathrm{WSe}_2$ on top of a monolayer of $\mathrm{WS}_2$~\cite{Tang_Nature2020,Regan_Nature2020,Tang_NN2023}.